uladar/scatter_swap/README.md

 So for example it will turn `7001, 7002, 7003` into `5270192353, 7107163820, 3296163828`, and back again.

 Please note, this is not encryption or related to security in any way.
-It lightly obfuscates an integer in a reversable way.
+It lightly obfuscates an integer in a reversible way.

 ## Usage